 - 5) Park Improvements and Maintenance: Implement planned park investments at Blue Bird Park, Laguna Parkway Park and Suntrac Park that include a small trail loop and planting/naturalization plan. - 6) Brechin Community Centre: Plan and finalize a redevelopment plan as per staff level concept drawings with public input and engagement.
-Explore the support for a multi-use sports pad as part of redevelopment - 7) Operational Review: The Operational Review planned for the Municipality should consider the identified short and medium-term recreational priorities to find staffing and resource efficiencies and identify where additional resources are needed.
+Explore the support for a multi-use sports pad as part of redevelopment - 7) St. Andrews's Hall and Standard Bank, Brechin: Develop a multi-use plan for the historic buildings with public input and engagement that could include space for active and passive recreation activities and programming, after school programming, a satellite Library or kiosk, meeting space, a community "hall"/auditorium for events or rentals.
+Investigate the potential for outdoor space and community gathering in conjunction with the abutting Ramara Municipal Office. - 8) Operational Review: The Operational Review planned for the Municipality should consider the identified short and medium-term recreational priorities to find staffing and resource efficiencies and identify where additional resources are needed.